Early years pupil premium (EYPP)

 What is it and how much can we get?

-The early years pupil premium (EYPP) is extra funding that local authorities (LAs) give early years providers to support disadvantaged children aged 3 and 4.
+The early years pupil premium (EYPP) is extra funding that local authorities (LAs) give early years providers to support disadvantaged children under the age of 4.

-If your setting is eligible (see below), for the 2023-24 financial year, you'll receive 62p per hour per eligible pupil, up to 570 hours – so up to £353 per year, per pupil.
+If your setting is eligible, for the 2024-25 financial year, you'll receive 68p per hour per eligible pupil, up to 570 hours – so up to £388 per year, per pupil.

 This is outlined in the operational guide for early years entitlements (section 8.5).